 In part two of our transatlantic discussion, “US and UK advisors find reasons for optimism amid the crisis,” CityWire podcast looks at how financial planners in the UK and US are still engaging with their clients, and how technology is being used to offer the best service possible in an otherwise testing moment.
 Tony D’Amico, Fidato Wealth, with other elite advisors, comments that they need to be prepared to continue to offer video conference calls to clients as a new way of operating as part of a calculated, ongoing plan.

-In a podcast titled, “Transatlantic leaders: watch our cover stars share tips with US IFAs,” hosted by Ian Horne of Citywire, Tony D’Amico stressed importance of calm, unwavering leadership in the time of COVID-19.
+In this first podcast in a series of three titled, “Transatlantic leaders: watch our cover stars share tips with US IFAs,” hosted by Ian Horne of Citywire, Tony D’Amico stressed importance of calm, unwavering leadership in the time of COVID-19.
 Tony also said he took immediate steps with client communication when they transitioned to working from home and empowered his team to have conversations with the clients.

 Tony D’Amico, CFP®, Founder and Managing Partner of Fidato Wealth, joins Fox 8 News Cleveland’s Natalie Herbick on a Facebook Live stream to discuss the CARES Act Stimulus package, as well as what tax credits individuals can receive, unemployment questions, details on forgivable loans and more.